engineyard/ey-docs/pages/application_home.md

 Use the section "Or Add a Gem From a Custom Gem Server".

   - Complete the exact "Name", "Version" and gem repository URL in the "Source" field.
-  - With your information accurate and complete, click the **Add Gem** button.
+  - With your information accurate and complete, click the Add Gem button.

 The gem appears on the "Selected Gems" list below.
 Boot your instance and the gem will be installed.

 ### Remove a Gem

-Just click on the **x Remove** link and the gem is removed.
+Just click the x Remove link and the gem is removed.
 This will remove the gem from the UI but will not remove the gem from any currently running instances.

 ## Manage Unix Packages

 Configure additional software packages for your application within Engine Yard Cloud.

-  - Under SERVER TOOLS, click on **Dashboard** to view your list of applications.
+  - Under SERVER TOOLS, click Dashboard to view your list of applications.
-  - Click on name of the application you want to modify
+  - Click name of the application you want to modify
-  - Then click on the **Add Unix Packages** icon in the upper right.
+  - Then click the Add Unix Packages icon in the upper right.

 ### Add a Software Package